Rugved1512/Dark-Yagami-Theme/README.md

 ## Feedback
 - Feel free to point out any issue with the theme in the [repository](https://github.com/Rugved1512/dark-yagami-theme) or make a pull request
+- If you like the theme please do not forget to give it a rating on the VS Code Marketplace.

 ## Creator